kubedb/cli/docs/guides/elasticsearch/search-guard/use_certificate.md

 - If `enableSSL` is not set, you do not need certificate to validate client, but still you need basic auth.
 - If `enableSSL` is set, you need root certificate to validate client.

 If certificate Secret is not provided when creating Elasticsearch, one will be created for user.
-You will get root certificate as `root.pem`.

 > Note: Do not need to provide client certificate.
 Client is verified by valid host name.